 - $50,000 for bodily injury/$100,000 for death of two or more persons.

 If the driver has no insurance or the driver’s insurance fails to fully cover your damages, you may seek a recovery by turning to your own uninsured / underinsured (UM / UIM) policy.

 Depending on the type of car accident, seeking punitive damages may also be a possibility after an accident that has caused internal injuries.

-Contact Our Albany or Syracuse Car Accident Lawyer
+Contact Our Albany Car Accident Attorneys

 The legal team of Powers & Santola, LLP, can help you to document the full extent of your internal injuries after a crash and aggressively seek just compensation, including pain and suffering damages.